Micheltorena Street Elementary School was founded in 1905, and has seen more than its share of Los Angeles history in its time.

 SYMPHONY IN THE SCHOOLROOM!

 Art and music have always been an important part of the Micheltorena learning experience.
 In 1940, Micheltorena had the largest elementary school orchestra in Los Angeles!
-Our music program and orchestra are still going strong, with the addition of choral and dance instruction provided by local community organizations Silverlake Conservatory and Bluepalm.
+Our music program and orchestra are still going strong, thanks to supplemental funds raised by our parents.
 Our school orchestra has played all over Los Angeles, including the Hollywood Bowl and Greek Theatre!

 This photo was sent to Friends of Micheltorena by JoAnn Magrum, who played violin in 5th grade in the photo and graduated from Micheltorena in 1941.